 If you just pretend that, like, the enemy isn’t allowed to destroy your airbases, then they will not be doing that and you’ll be totally fine.

-Needless to say this does not appear to be a very serious approach to warfare.
+This does not appear to be a very serious approach to warfare.

 Pretending that “muh Russkies,” or “Chyna Bad” do not have the ability to totally destroy US airpower, which is conveniently operating out of just a few known airbases, does not, and this might shock you, actually prevent them from doing so.

-I know.
 I was as surprised to learn this as you were, but it’s true.
 Pretending that fighter planes can’t get destroyed on the ground does not protect them from getting destroyed on the ground.
 Who knew?

 These people feel unserious, because they are unserious.
 But the takeaway is not simply that the US Military Industrial Complex is a complete and utter joke.
 Well it is that, but I’m talking about fighter planes specifically, and I want you to understand this.